apache/cordova-docs/docs/en/edge/guide/cli/index.md

    platform SDKs.
 Following installation, you should be able to run `cordova` on the command line.

-1. To ensure permissions are correct, run this command on Mac or Linux, changing _LOGIN_ to match your account name:

-        $ sudo chown -R LOGIN /usr/local/lib/node_modules/cordova

 ## Create the App

 Go to the directory where you maintain your source code, and run a